Palpitations: Medication

+Excessive consumption of caffeine, commonly found in coffee, tea, and energy drinks, is a well-known trigger.
+Recreational drugs such as cocaine, amphetamines, and MDMA (Ecstasy) are also associated with palpitations and pose significant cardiovascular risks.
+These substances can lead to serious health issues, including vasospasm-related angina, heart attacks, and strokes.
+Understanding the impact of these substances is crucial for both prevention and management of palpitations.

 Pathophysiology

 The sensation of palpitations can arise from extra-systoles or tachyarrhythmia.
 It is very rarely noted due to bradycardia.
 Palpitations can be described in many ways.
 The most common descriptions include a flip-flopping in the chest, a rapid fluttering in the chest, or pounding in the neck.
 The description of the symptoms may provide a clue regarding the etiology of the palpitations, and the pathophysiology of each of these descriptions is thought to be different.
 In patients who describe the palpitations as a brief flip-flopping in the chest, the palpitations are thought to be caused by extra- systoles such as supraventricular or ventricular premature contractions.
 The flip-flop sensation is thought to result from the forceful contraction following the pause, and the sensation that the heart is stopped results from the pause.
 The sensation of rapid fluttering in the chest is thought to result from a sustained ventricular or supraventricular arrhythmia.
-Furthermore, the sudden cessation of this arrythmia can suggest paroxysmal supraventricular tachycardia.
+Furthermore, the sudden cessation of this arrhythmia can suggest paroxysmal supraventricular tachycardia.
 This is further supported if the patient can stop the palpitations by using Valsalva maneuvers.
 The rhythm of the palpitations may indicate the etiology of the palpitations (irregular palpitations indicate atrial fibrillation as a source of the palpitations).
 An irregular pounding sensation in the neck can be caused by the dissociation of mitral valve and tricuspid valve, and the subsequent atria are contracting against a closed tricuspid and mitral valves, thereby producing cannon A waves.
 Palpitations induced by exercise could be suggestive of cardiomyopathy, ischemia or channelopathies.